 - 87% of survey respondents said they needed people capable of implementing change, someone to manage and drive the processes and technology that will effect the change.
 Identifying a dedicated innovation champion should be a key priority.

 Breaking Down the Practical and Emotional Barriers to Change

 The new IT landscape – the Modern Workplace - is putting paid to the fears around time, disruption, cost and risk.
 For example, Microsoft Dynamics 365 is on a subscription basis: you pay-per-user, per month.
 Microsoft has done much to decrease the time to value; these days workloads are migrated to the cloud more swiftly.

 The CapEx model of the past is making way for an OpEx model.

 Furthermore, the shifting economics and the power of Microsoft are enabling new conversations.
 The barriers are being knocked down.

-This blog doesn’t seek to oversimplify what’s involved in a system change.
+I'm not seeking to oversimplify what’s involved in a system change.
 Choosing the right partner is crucial to your smooth transition.
 My advice?
-Ask your potential partner to put you in touch with their clients.
-Don’t confine your research to reading the case studies or references – talk to these clients too.
+Ask your potential provider to put you in touch with their clients.
+Don’t confine your research to reading the case studies or references – talk to their clients too.

 Ideally, ask to speak with peers in the same industry as you.

-On the 14th of February 2019, I’ll be hosting a webinar to introduce you to D365.
-Together with my colleagues Kate Hutchinson and Mark Summers, we’ll cover:
+In February 2019, I hosted an introduction to D365.
+Together with my colleagues Kate Hutchinson and Mark Summers, we covered:

 - How to transition from your current systems in a measured, pain-free way